 Each year a majority of graduate students attending John Brown University benefit from federal loans.
-Students enrolled at least half-time and seeking financial aid are required to complete the Free Application for Federal Student Aid (FAFSA).
+Students enrolled at least half-time and seeking financial aid are required to complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov.
 For additional information, visit the web at jbu.edu/grad/financial_aid/.
 To ensure that financial aid eligibility is determined in a timely manner, submit the FAFSA at least eight weeks prior to registration.
 Only full-time students may receive institutional aid.

 Based on information supplied by a student's FAFSA results, the Financial Aid Office will determine each student's financial aid award offer.
 Consideration for financial assistance will occur only after the student has received a tentative or final acceptance through the Admissions Office.
 Returning students will be awarded assistance if they are making satisfactory academic progress.
 To continue to receive financial aid, application for aid must be made each year.